-NOTE: Since you, as the programmer, can always know the truth value of comparisons of constants, you would seldom (if ever) put such comparisons in a program.
+NOTE: Since you, as the programmer, can always know then truth value of comparisons of constants, you would seldom (if ever) put such comparisons in a program.
 They are included here for illustration purposes only.

 - 10 PRINT "WHAT WAS YESTERDAY'S TEMPERATURE";

 - 20 INPUT YESTEMP

-- 30 PRINT "WHAT IS TODAY'S TEMP";
+- 30 PRINT "WHAT IS TODAY'S TEMP":

 - 40 INPUT TODTEMP

-- 50 IF YESTEMP > 80 AND TODTEMP > 80 THEN PRINT "WE HAVE A HEAT WAVE"
+- 50 if yestemp > 80 and todtemp > 80 then print "we have a heat wave"